FreeVec/ledger/README.md

-# Ledger
+# Ledger math library

-Welcome to Fetch.AI ledger repository.
-We are building the digital world for today, and the future.
+This is a fork of the Fetch.AI Ledger math library.
+Original repository here: https://github.com/fetchai/ledger

 ## License